 Executive Team

-Angela is a Chartered Professional Accountant with a bachelor’s degree in commerce and several professional designations including Project Management Professional, Facilities Management Administrator, and Real Property Administrator.
+Angela is a Chartered Professional Accountant with a bachelor’s degree in commerce.
+She also holds several professional designations, including her Institute of Corporate Directors, Director (ICD.D), Project Management Professional (PMP), Financial Management Administrator (FMA) and Real Property Administrator (RPA).

 Kim Ellis, Executive Vice President, Corporate Services